mets/METS-primer/Chapter-3.md

 METS that represents a video might point to a `<rightsMD>` element that expresses the copyright and access restriction information for the entire video.
 See the description of the ADMID below.

-#### Division -- attributes

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-TYPE (*string/O*): An attribute that specifies the type of structural division that the `<div>` element represents.
-Possible `<div>` TYPE attribute values include: chapter, article, page, track, segment, section etc. METS places no constraints on the possible TYPE values.
-Suggestions for controlled vocabularies for TYPE may be found on the METS website.

-LABEL (*string/O*): An attribute used, for example, to identify a `<div>` to an end user viewing the document.
-Thus a hierarchical arrangement of the `<div>` LABEL values could provide a table of contents to the digital content represented by a METS document and facilitate the users' navigation of the digital object.
-Note that a `<div>` LABEL should be specific to its level in the structural map.
-In the case of a book with chapters, the book `<div>` LABEL should have the book title and the chapter `<div>` LABELs should have the individual chapter titles, rather than having the chapter `<div>` LABELs combine both book title and chapter title.
-For clarification of the distinction between LABEL and ORDERLABEL see the description of the ORDERLABEL attribute.

-DMDID (*IDREFS/O*): Contains the ID attribute values identifying the `<dmdSec>`, elements in the METS document that contain or link to descriptive metadata pertaining to the structural division represented by the current `<div>` element.
-For more information on using METS IDREFS and IDREF type attributes for internal linking, see Chapter 4.

-ADMID (*IDREFS/O*): Contains the ID attribute values identifying the `<rightsMD>`, `<sourceMD>`, `<techMD>` and/or `<digiprovMD>` elements within the `<amdSec>` of the METS document that contain or link to administrative metadata pertaining to the structural division represented by the `<div>` element.
-Typically the `<div>` ADMID attribute would be used to identify the `<rightsMD>` element or elements that pertain to the `<div>`, but it could be used anytime there was a need to link a `<div>` with pertinent administrative metadata.
-For more information on using METS IDREFS and IDREF type attributes for internal linking, see Chapter 4.

-ORDER (*integer/O*): A representation of the `<div>`s order among its siblings (e.g., its absolute, numeric sequence).
-For an example, and clarification of the distinction between ORDER and ORDERLABEL, see the description of the ORDERLABEL attribute below.

-ORDERLABEL (*string/O*): A representation of the `<div>`s order among its siblings (e.g., "xii"), or of any non-integer native numbering system.
-It is presumed that this value will still be machine actionable (e.g., it would support 'go to page ___' function), and it should not be used as a replacement/substitute for the LABEL attribute.
-To understand the differences between ORDER, ORDERLABEL and LABEL, imagine a text with 10 roman numbered pages followed by 10 arabic numbered pages.
-Page iii would have an ORDER of "3", an ORDERLABEL of "iii" and a LABEL of "Page iii", while page 3 would have an ORDER of "13", an ORDERLABEL of "3" and a LABEL of "Page 3".

-CONTENTIDS (*URI/O*): Content IDs for this division (equivalent to DIDL DII or Digital Item Identifier, a unique external ID).

-xlink:label (*string/O*): An XLink label that can be referred to in the xlink:to and/or xlink:from attributes associated with `<smlink>` elements in the optional `<structLink>` section of a METS document.
-Provides the basis for the association of non-hierarchical `<div>` elements.

 #### Division -- example